brightdigit/Sublimation/README.md

 # Installation

 Sublimation has two components: Server and Client.
 You can check out the SublimationDemoApp Xcode project for an example.
-Before setting up our server and client app, let's setup our key-value storage.

 ## Server Installation